bobbyiscool123/Terminal_ai_assistant_lite/README.md

 8. **Persistent API Key Storage**: Securely saves your API key in a .env file
 9. **Small Footprint**: Minimal disk space and memory usage
 10. **Smart Response Fallbacks**: Works even when API is unavailable
-11. **Google Generative AI Integration**: Uses the official Google Generative AI Python library when available
+11. **cURL-based API Integration**: Uses cURL for direct API communication
 12. **Termux Support**: Works on mobile devices via Termux

 ## How to Use